 Free Stocking Pattern and Tutorial

-Fabric, amount will depend on the number of socks you are making.
+- Fabric: amount will depend on the number of stockings you are making.
 The sock is approximately 20′ tall by 12′ wide x 2 pieces.
-Print the pattern out before shopping and you can get an idea of how much you need.
+Print out the free pattern (below) before shopping and you can get an idea of how much you need.

 2. Cut out the fabric.